Can You Let Lurchers Off Their Leash? [ANSWERED]

 Can I Walk with my Lurcher Off Leash?

 This instinct will drive lurchers to even slip their collars if they see something they want to catch.
-They have a very, very high prey drive, and that will override any training that you have given your dog in the moment.
-It may be really tempting to let your dog run off leash.
+They have a very, very high prey drive, and that will override any training that you have given your dog at the moment.
+It may be tempting to let your dog run off-leash.

 There are rarely any hidden holes in the fences, so your lurcher won’t accidentally escape during their run.
 Some owners may need to get their lurchers used to running in this enclosure.
 It is not an instinctive practice for them, and oftentimes toys won’t cut it!
 Show your dog what to do, and they will be off to the (figurative) races in no time.

-There may be other places that are enclosed – fenced areas, yards, and more that are also ideal for off leash walking with your lurcher, just be sure to look for areas that your dog could escape.
+There may be other places that are enclosed – fenced areas, yards, and more that are also ideal for off-leash walking with your lurcher, just be sure to look for areas where your dog could escape.
 Another benefit of tennis courts is that the fences are too high for dogs to jump over.

 If you are in a different enclosed place, make sure that your dog cannot jump over the fence.
 The last thing you want to do is to work hard to find an enclosed space only for your dog to jump the fence!

-Some areas also have dog parks, which are areas that dogs can play off leash with other dogs.
+Some areas also have dog parks, which are areas where dogs can play off-leash with other dogs.
 You may have to pay a fee to join the dog park, and your dog won’t be able to run full speed, but they can get some of that energy out by playing with other energetic pups like they are.

 I Want to Leash my Dog, What Are the Best Options?